siyamabu/Life-Expectancy/README.md

 - Schooling had the highest correlation with life expectancy.
 This means we can expect region areas with higher levels of schooling to have higher life expectancies.
 - Efforts towards improving life expectancy need to focus on alleviating fatal diseases such as HIV/AIDs.
 These efforts are made more effective by equitably distibuting income which provides more people with access to healthcare, medicine, and schooling.

-## Limitation and What Can Be Improved
+## Limitations and What Can Be Improved
-- There are other numerous factors impacting life expectancy not included in this examination (wars, accidents, other diseases e.g, cancer)
+- There are other numerous factors impacting life expectancy not included in this examination. (wars, accidents, other diseases e.g, cancer)
-- This model can be improved by including these features.
+- The predictions can be improved by including these features.

 ## Explore the Notebook